-1 more recent ones, once we knew there was a report, for 2 example, on the Western Trust or indeed in Muckamore, I would have said, or an SAI, before we even got the 3 detail of it, what was the immediate learning?
+1 more recent ones, once we knew there was a report, for 2 example, on the Western Trust or indeed in Muckamore, 3 I would have said, or an SAI, before we even got the detail of it, what was the immediate learning?
 I think 4 5 of one of the maternal deaths in Daisy Hill, and Daisy 15:33 Hill, for all of my time there, always had difficulty 6 7 recruiting and retaining medical staff.
-I remember 8 clearly asking, it wasn't waiting to learn from the Serious Adverse Incident and the Alert, what was the 9 immediate learning from that maternal death?
+I remember 8 clearly asking, it wasn't waiting to learn from the 9 Serious Adverse Incident and the Alert, what was the immediate learning from that maternal death?
 What did 10 15:33 11 we learn at the time and what have we implemented?
-12 to me, I was a Trust Chair who was very involved.
-13 walked the walk, I was visible, and I used a lot of 14 learning to develop the Board, along with colleagues.
-219 15 Sorry, Mrs. Brownlee, I don't wish to prolong your Q. 15:33 16 evidence.
+SO. to me, I was a Trust Chair who was very involved.
+12 Ι 13 walked the walk.
+I was visible, and I used a lot of learning to develop the Board, along with colleagues.
+14 Sorry, Mrs. Brownlee, I don't wish to prolong your 15 219 Q. 15:33 16 evidence.
 My question was much more focused than how you have answered it.
 You have told me for the past 17 18 few minutes that you promoted a learning culture.
-19 question was specific: What have you learnt from your experiences of dealing with this Urology issue?
-20 15:33 well, certainly, we've learned a lot listening around 21 Α. 22 the Maintaining Higher Professional Standards, what was 23 the expectation and the reporting back to the Board.
-24 Now, I think I heard Eileen say how that's changed, and 25 that's all good and healthy.
-I mean, in relation to 15:34 Serious Adverse Incidents or Alerts, how a better 26 27 process should be in making sure they all come to the

-There's all of that for learning, of course.
+My 19 question was specific: What have you learnt from your 20 experiences of dealing with this Urology issue?
+15:33 Well, certainly, we've learned a lot listening around 21 Α. the Maintaining Higher Professional Standards, what was 22 23 the expectation and the reporting back to the Board.
+24 Now, I think I heard Eileen say how that's changed, and that's all good and healthy.
+I mean, in relation to 25 15.34Serious Adverse Incidents or Alerts, how a better 26 27 process should be in making sure they all come to the Chair or are copied in to the Non-Executive Directors.
+28 29 There's all of that for learning, of course.
+I mean.